mariotti/freemol/README.md

    A code to work with ADF (Amsterdam Density Functional)

 ## ch4sym2cart
-   Convert coordinates from symmetric to cartesian for CH4 (Methane) like molecules
+   Convert coordinates from symmetric to Cartesian for CH4 (Methane) alike molecules

 ## CSMG
    Compute the CSM "Continuous Symmetry Measure" of weighted point objects using gaussians